ARMmbed/icetea/README.md

     * Download binary for you system from the internet.
     * Navigate to the directory where you downloaded the binary and install it with `pip install <insert_file_name>`
+* For documentation install sphinx with pip:
+`pip install sphinx`

 ### Optional dependencies